alik15/obsidian-git-sync/bee13-thinges/Assignment/Assignment.md

 cd /etc/sysconfig/network-scripts

 ```
-run `ls` to list all the files and directories.
+Run `ls` to list all the files and directories.
 Now you have to find the file which has the prefix
 `ifcfg` (meaning interface configuration) followed by the network device

-now we can edit the file in the following ways:
+Now we can edit the file in the following ways:
 1. Vi/Vim
 2. Nano
 While this guide uses vi, you can choose the second one if you want.